 Line extending from ship shows direction weapons aimed.
 Not all guns can fire in all directions and sometimes damage to a gun may make it unable to fire that turn.
 The bearing line will change colour based on whether the currently selected guns can fire in that direction:

-Red current weapon can fire in current direction Gray current weapon cannot fire in current direction
+Red weapon can fire in current direction Gray weapon cannot fire

-(3) Adjust Bearing (Attack Angle)
+(3) Adjust Bearing (Attack Angle) [J, K KEY] + [Middle Mouse or Control]

 Adjust bearing (attack angle) until bearing line points at an enemy ship.